Nooble12/CISC191-Architect1/README.md

   On exiting the game, player money and inventory will be saved via Java serialization class into a .ser file.
 ## Module 6:
   When opening the "Patch Notes" button, the client will send a request to the server for the update notes and the server will send back a string to be displayed on the JavaFX Window.
+## Module 7:
+    The player inventory system is managed using a HashMap that stores the Item and number of said Item.
+## Module 8:
+    The ActionLogger class uses a LinkedList to store the player's actions throughout the game.
+On item purchase / use, a String will be sent and stored in the LinkedList.
+## Module 9
+    Within the ActionLogger class, players can search for specific logs by entering a String into the search bar.
+This searches through the LinkedList and returns another LinkedList with the search results.
+## Module 10
+    Total money gained and spent integers are saved on a Postgres database to demonstrate Java data persistence.
+On game start up, the game will load the integers from the database.
+On game shutdown, the client will send the new data to be saved.
+## Module 11
+    On a separate thread, the Timer class will increment every second to keep track of when a player commits an action during the game session.
+The Timer class and ActionLogger class are used in tandem to display when and what a player's actions are.
+## Module 12
+    StreamAPI combined with Lambda expressions is used to calculate the total value of the inventory by multiplying each item's price by its quantity and summing the results.
+The method in the Inventory class transform the inventory hash map into a double value to be returned.

 ## Common Module
   Handles the client's request to the server.